junxit/us-congress-code/title-15/chapter-2/sec-45.md

 ### References in Text

 The Packers and Stockyards Act, 1921, as amended, referred to in subsec. (a)(2), is act Aug.
 15, 1921, ch.
 64, 42 Stat.
-159, as amended, which is classified to chapter 9 (§ 181 et seq.) of Title 7, Agriculture.
+159, which is classified to chapter 9 (§ 181 et seq.) of Title 7, Agriculture.
 For complete classification of this Act to the Code, see section 181 of Title 7 and Tables.

 ### Codification